UWC2-APIDOC/to-do-service-auto/docs/tutorials/add-a-new-task.md

 ## Before you start

 Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.

 ## Add a new task

 Adding a new task to the service requires that you use the `POST` method to store the details of the new [`task`](../api/task.md) resource in the service.

 To add a new task:

-1. Make sure your local service is running, or start it by using this command, if it's not.
+1. Make sure your local service is running.
+    Start the local service if it's not.

     ```shell
     cd <your-github-workspace>/to-do-service/api
     json-server -w to-do-db-source.json
     ```

-1. Open the Postman app on your desktop.
+2. Open the Postman app on your desktop.
-1. In the Postman app, create a new request with these values:
+3. In the Postman app, create a new request with these values:
     * **METHOD**: POST
-    * **URL**: `{{base_url}}/tasks`
+    * **URL**: `{base_url}/tasks`
     * **Headers**:
         * `Content-Type: application/json`
     * **Request body**: